 For details, see

 semPower allows for performing compromise, a priori, and post hoc power analyses for structural equation models.
-The R-package is available from CRAN, its source from github.
+The R-package is available from CRAN, the latest version from github.
 A subset of the analyses are provided as a Shiny app online at https://sempower.shinyapps.io/sempower/

 For details on using compromise power analyses in model testing, see: